guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 - ✅ able to inspect and query the DOM, test out inspector changes and see errors in the console
-- ✅ can do mobile browser testing too - go to localhost in simulator web browser
 - ✅ test actual touch gestures on a real device
+- ✅ (for iOS) don't need to keep updating your MacOS system
 - ❌ feedback loop is slow, have to redeploy when trying out how things work
 - ❌ have to have the device